 '''

 procedure HAS_PROCEDURE (

 DIN : in STD_LOGIC_VECTOR(7 downto 0);

 DOUT : out STD_LOGIC_VECTOR(7 downto 0)) is

 variable k : integer := 0;

 variable count : integer := 0;

 begin

 for k in 0 to 7 loop

 count <= count + 1;

-DOUT(8 - count) <= DIN(8);
+DOUT(7 - count) <= DIN(7);

 end loop;

 end HAS_PROCEDURE;

 '''

 - 1-1.
 Write a procedure called add_two_values which will take two 4-bit parameters, add them, and output a 4-bit sum and a carry.
-Write a module, called add_two_values_procedure, that calls the procedure with the operands received via input ports and outputs the result.
+Write a module, called add_two_values_procedure, which calls the procedure with the operands received via input ports and outputs the result.
 Simulate the design with the provided testbench, add_two_values_procedure_tb.vhd, and verify the functionality. - 1-1-1.
-Open PlanAhead and create a blank project called lab4_1_1. - 1-1-2.
-Create and add the VHDL_module, named add_two_values_procedure, that defines a procedure called add_two_values.
+Open Vivado and create a blank project called lab4_1_1. - 1-1-2.
+Create and add the VHDL module, named add_two_values_procedure, which defines a procedure called add_two_values.
 The procedure will take two 4-bit parameters, add them, and output a 4-bit sum and a carry.
 The module will call the procedure with the operands received via input ports and outputs the result. - 1-1-3.
 Simulate the design with the provided testbench: add_two_values_procedure_tb.vhd, and verify that the design works.
-Look for the messages displayed in the simulator console window. - 1-2.
-Write a procedure called calc_even_parity which will take an 8-bit number, and compute and return parity.
-Write a module, called calc_even_parity_procedure, that calls the procedure with the operand received via the input port and outputs the result.
-Use the provided testbench, calc_even_parity_procedure_tb.vhd, that displays the result in the simulator console window.
-Simulate the design and verify the functionality.
+Look for the messages displayed in the simulator console window.